30 Ways in 30 Days

 - Take your children to the library and check out Fly Away Home, Uncle Willy’s Soup Kitchen or another children’s book featuring the theme of hunger.

-- Attempt to provide 3 healthy meals using only $7.00, the daily Food Stamp amount allotted per person.
+- Attempt to provide 3 healthy meals using only $4.00, the average daily Food Stamp amount allotted per person.

 - Participate in the food stamp challenge for a week.